vboyev-MSFT/defender-docs/defender-office-365/defender-for-office-365-whats-new.md

 - [What's new in Microsoft Defender for Identity](/defender-for-identity/whats-new)
 - [What's new in Microsoft Defender for Cloud Apps](/cloud-app-security/release-notes)

+## January 2025
+- [Use the built-in Report button in Outlook](submissions-outlook-report-messages.md#use-the-built-in-report-button-in-outlook): The built-in **Report** button in Outlook for Android and iOS version > 4.2446 or later now supports the [user reported settings](submissions-user-reported-messages-custom-mailbox.md) experience to report messages as Phishing, Junk, and Not Junk.

 ## December 2024

  - [Considerations for integrating non-Microsoft security services with Microsoft 365](mdo-integrate-security-service.md): Considerations and recommendations for deploying a defense-in-depth email security strategy using third-party security services.